maitreya-v/Exoplanet-detection/README.md

 # Exploratory Data Analysis

-Using the flux values, we plot the waves with respect to time for both exoplanet-stars and non-exoplanet-stars.
+Using the flux values, i plotted the waves with respect to time for both exoplanet-stars and non-exoplanet-stars.

 ![Waves with respect to time](https://github.com/Pr0-C0der/Exoplanet-Detection-using-CNN/assets/93116210/3b3dbdf9-ef29-46ee-92d5-cfdd0536bbb0)